FinalMask

 disablePathMTUDiscovery: bool

-Other implementations forcibly disable this on systems other than Linux, Windows, and Darwin, while Xray does not enforce that.
-If your operating system is outside those three, you may need to disable it manually.
+Other implementations forcibly disable this on operating systems other than Linux, Windows, and Darwin, while Xray does not force-disable it.
+If your OS is not one of linux, windows, or darwin, you may need to disable it manually.

 maxIncomingStreams: number

-Server-side only.
+Server-side parameter.
 If set, it must not be smaller than 8.